productteams/brightworkers/site/content/products1.md

 image: /img/20101-164 - 1.png
 heading: What we offer
 description: >-
   One of the joys of restoring boats is often one cannot work when the weather does not cooperate.
-During these periods we continue to hone our skills by making beautiful hand-made items that makes boats more beautiful
+During these periods we continue to hone our skills by making beautiful hand-made items that makes boats more beautiful.

 intro:
   blurbs:
     - image: /img/20101-091 - 1.png